World Boxing News offers four fights that could have added to legacies, including Floyd Mayweather and Lennox Lewis.

 The two knew each other from their days with the 1976 Olympic Team.
 Both were competing at the 140lb catchweight, but Pryor eventually moved down a weight.
 A decision he regrets to this day – even back then, he thought he had “Sugar” Ray’s number.

 Many in the 1980s believed that Leonard was ducking Pryor, while the stories of the pair trying to destroy one another in sparring sessions also received a large amount of coverage.
 But, still, there was no fight.

 Talk of Leonard ducking Pryor is more than likely ill-founded.
 Leonard fought Roberto Duran, Marvin Hagler, and Tommy Hearns, proving that he would not duck anyone.

 Some suggest that Pryor and Leonard had agreed to fight in 1982.
 Leonard, however, retired after detaching his retina while fighting Bruce Finch.

 Well documented that Leonard’s retirement was only temporary, but upon his return, Pryor started his downwards descent into the dark world of drug dependency.

 The generation of Erik Morales, Juan Manuel Marquez, and Marco Antonio Barrera was one of the most decorated of all time and the most decisive.
 To this day, there is no exact number one.
 While Barrera has taken to the ring against both men – he had three wars with Morales, two of which he won, he lost to Marquez – Morales and Marquez have never thrown down.

-The two explosive boxers have 76 knockouts between them and have won major titles in four weight categories.
-It doesn’t take too much of an imagination to picture the organized chaos these two would bring to the ring.
+The two explosive boxers have 76 knockouts and won major titles in four weight categories.
+It doesn’t take too much imagination to picture the organized chaos these two would bring to the ring.
 It wouldn’t be a fight, and it would be a war.